Our 10 Week Half Marathon Training Plan is best suited for runners with some experience looking to improve their half-marathon performance.

-These are longer distance runs, designed to increase your stamina.
-They are purely about building up the length of time you can continue running – don’t worry about your pace, keep it an easy conversational level (more info).
+These are longer-distance runs, designed to increase your stamina.
+They are purely about building up the length of time you can continue running – don’t worry about your pace, keep it at an easy conversational level (more info).

 Speed Work / Interval Training

 Run workouts designed to increase your speed!
 These come in various forms – Yasso’s, intervals, Fartleks, etc. They are useful if you have a speed-based goal, but if you don’t then no need to focus on them – they can be tiring (more info).

 Any form of exercise that does not involve running, and preferably one which is low impact (avoid contact sports).
 Good forms of cross-training include yoga, swimming, and strength training.
 Here’s our full guide to cross-training for runners.